ucb-bar/chipyard/docs/Customization/Firrtl-Transforms.rst

 (note: annotating the Chisel source will automatically serialize the annotation as a ``json`` snippet into the build system for you).
 **The recommended way to annotate something is to do it in the Chisel source, but not all annotation types have Chisel APIs**.

-Here is an example of adding a ``DontTouchAnnotation`` within the Chisel source.
-This annotation makes sure that a particular signal is not removed by the "Dead Code Elimination" pass in FIRRTL.
+The example below shows two ways to annotate the signal using the ``DontTouchAnnotation`` (makes sure that a particular signal is not removed by the "Dead Code Elimination" pass in FIRRTL):

-The example below shows two ways to annotate the signal:
+* use the Chisel API/wrapper function called ``dontTouch`` that does this automatically for you (more `dontTouch <https://www.chisel-lang.org/api/SNAPSHOT/chisel3/dontTouch$.html>`__ information):
 * directly annotate the signal with the ``annotate`` function and the ``DontTouchAnnotation`` class if there is no Chisel API for it (note: most FIRRTL annotations have Chisel APIs for them)
-* use the Chisel API/wrapper function called ``dontTouch`` that does this automatically for you (more `dontTouch <https://www.chisel-lang.org/api/SNAPSHOT/chisel3/dontTouch$.html>`__ information):

 .. code-block:: scala